-Latvia’s economy has rebounded and, until recently, the country’s GDP growth rate ranked it among the fastest-growing economies in Europe and as the faster-growing economy among the Baltic States.
-Even though the indicators have slipped somewhat in 2019, this growth has created the fiscal space to shift focus to neglected policy challenges, including social inequalities, income disparities, and poor health and education outcomes.
-A recent reform package has shifted the tax system toward a progressive income tax and, while moderate in its scope, marks a welcome step in reducing the tax burden on low-wage earners.
+Prior to the COVID-19 pandemic, economic growth in Latvia was persistently above the average EU rate, with the economy growing by an average of 3.3.% annually.
+The 2019 Global Competitiveness Index ranked Latvia 41st among 141 surveyed world economies.
+This growth created the fiscal space to shift focus to neglected policy challenges including social inequalities, income disparities, and poor health and education outcomes.
+For example, a pre-COVID reform package shifted the tax system toward a progressive income tax and, while moderate in its scope, marked a welcome step in reducing the tax burden on low-wage earners.
 Ambitious education reforms have been announced, but their successful implementation remains far from guaranteed given the vocal opposition from teachers and local government authorities.
-A much-needed supplementary allocation to the healthcare budget was passed for 2018, but has not been implemented as promised in 2019, which has led to industrial action by medical practitioners.
-Overdue reforms of the healthcare system remain fraught with controversy as current drafts appear to prioritize tax collection over access to healthcare.

 Latvia joined the OECD in 2016.
-Reforms advocated by the OECD are being implemented, including reforms to improve the management of state-owned enterprises, ensure political non-interference, and separate the state’s management and regulatory functions.
+Reforms advocated by the OECD have mostly been implemented, including reforms to improve the management of state-owned enterprises, ensure political non-interference, and separate the state’s management and regulatory functions.
 While frameworks for the management of state-owned enterprises and for insolvency procedures have been improved, implementation remains a challenge.
-The Foreign Investors Council has identified issues undermining the foreign investment climate, including a lack of legal certainty in court decisions, tax policy, slow digitalization of services and demographic challenges to Latvia’s long-term immigration policy.
+The Foreign Investors Council has identified issues undermining the foreign investment climate, including a lack of legal certainty in court decisions, aspects of tax policy, the slow rate at which services are being digitalized and demographic challenges to Latvia’s long-term immigration policy.

-The parliament (Saeima) faces serious challenges in exercising executive oversight.
-In 2017, parliament established a parliamentary research unit.
-Its initial mandate, however, is quite narrow.
-The research unit provides several research products per year, defined and agreed upon via a collaborative process conducted during the preceding year.
-The limited scope of this mandate, as well as the small number of research staff, will prevent the research unit from having an impact on day-to-day legislative decision-making.
+The parliament (Saeima) faces challenges in exercising executive oversight.
+In 2017, the legislative body established a parliamentary research unit.
+Its initial mandate, however, was quite narrow.
+The research unit produces several research products per year, defined and agreed upon via a collaborative process conducted during the preceding year.
+The limited scope of this mandate, as well as the small number of research staff, prevent the research unit from having an impact on day-to-day legislative decision-making.

 Though Latvia has a stable democratic framework that protects civil rights, political liberties and democratic institutions, most citizens do not trust the government and are reluctant to participate politically.
-Only 22% of respondents to a recent public opinion poll agreed that they trusted the parliament and only 24% described the government as performing successfully.
-The government faces challenges in building trust, limiting the performance of the democratic system.
-Several reforms are necessary to improve governance, including protecting the independence of public broadcasting and rebuilding a solid anti-corruption institution.
+Only 16% of respondents in a recent public opinion poll agreed that they trusted the parliament, and only 17% trusted the Cabinet of Ministers.
+The government faces challenges in building trust, a fact that limits the performance of the democratic system.
+A number of reforms are necessary to improve governance, including protecting the independence of public broadcasting and rebuilding a solid anti-corruption institution.